incubyte/incubyte.github.io/content/blog/psychological-safety.md

 Kent Beck famously said, **“Make it work, make it right, make it fast.”** (In that order!).

-A piece of code evolves like the following:
+A piece of code evolves as follows:

-1. It first solves a specific problem
+1. It first solves a specific problem.

-1. It is then refactored to be maintainable
+1. It is then refactored to be maintainable.

-1. And if need be, change it to perform better
+1. If necessary, it is changed to perform better.

 In most organizations, these stages of evolution are not visible.
 Everyone directly sees the end state of the code through processes like pull requests(PRs).